dendisuhubdy/armadillo/README.md

 * Step 4:
   Open a terminal window, change into the directory that was created by unpacking the armadillo archive, and type the following command:

     cmake .

-  The full stop separated from "cmake" by a space is important.
+  - The full stop separated from "cmake" by a space is important.

-  CMake will detect which relevant libraries are installed on your system (eg. OpenBLAS, LAPACK, SuperLU, ARPACK, etc) and will modify Armadillo's configuration correspondingly.
+  - CMake will detect which relevant libraries are installed on your system (eg. OpenBLAS, LAPACK, SuperLU, ARPACK, etc) and will modify Armadillo's configuration correspondingly.
     CMake will also generate the Armadillo run-time library, which is a wrapper for all the detected libraries.

-  By default, cmake assumes that the Armadillo library and the corresponding header files are going to be installed in the default system directory (eg. in the /usr hierarchy in Linux-based systems).
+  - By default, cmake assumes that the Armadillo library and the corresponding header files are going to be installed in the default system directory (eg. in the /usr hierarchy in Linux-based systems).
-  If you wish to install the library and headers in a different directory, use the additional option CMAKE_INSTALL_PREFIX in this form:
+    If you wish to install the library and headers in an alternative directory, use the additional option CMAKE_INSTALL_PREFIX in this form:

-    cmake . -DCMAKE_INSTALL_PREFIX:PATH=my_directory
+    cmake . -DCMAKE_INSTALL_PREFIX:PATH=alternative_directory

-  where "my_directory" is an alternative directory for storing C++ headers and library files.

-  If you need to re-run cmake, it's a good idea to first delete the "CMakeCache.txt" file (not "CMakeLists.txt").
+  - If you need to re-run cmake, it's a good idea to first delete the "CMakeCache.txt" file (not "CMakeLists.txt").

-  Caveat: out-of-tree builds are currently not fully supported;
+  - Caveat: out-of-tree builds are currently not fully supported;
      eg, creating a sub-directory called "build" and running cmake .. from within "build" is currently not supported.

-  Caveat: if you are installing Armadillo in a non-system directory, make sure your C++ compiler is configured to use the "lib" and "include" sub-directories present within this directory.
+  - Caveat: if you are installing Armadillo in a non-system directory, make sure your C++ compiler is configured to use the "lib" and "include" sub-directories present within this directory.
 Note that the "lib" directory might be named differently on your system.
     On recent 64 bit Debian & Ubuntu systems it is "lib/x86_64-linux-gnu".
     On recent 64 bit Fedora & RHEL systems it is "lib64".

 * Step 5:
   To generate the run-time armadillo library, type the following command:

     make

 * Step 6:
   If you and have access to root/administrator/superuser privileges (ie. able to use "sudo") and didn't use the CMAKE_INSTALL_PREFIX option, type the following command:

     sudo make install

   If you don't have root/administrator/superuser privileges, make sure that you use the CMAKE_PREFIX_PATH option in Step 4, and type the following command:

     make install

 ---